Visiting Manchester? Don’t miss these incredible spots.

 The Refuge By Volta: Oxford St, map | Evelyn’s Cafe Bar: G18 Tib St, map | Mackie Mayor: 1 Eagle St, map

 Manchester is full of great food spots!
 On top of that, they are located in some beautiful spaces as well.
 We started our trip off at The Refuge, which was a massive space.
-The sake-cured salmon, spiced lamb flatbread, and duck breast were our absolute favorites.
+Our favorites included sake-cured salmon, spiced lamb flatbread, and duck breast.
 We also visited Evelyn’s Cafe Bar and Mackie Mayor.
-From what we could tell, all three are really popular for the gram.
+From what we could tell, all three are popular for the gram.

 Essential Tips